 Years ago, when I taught dance, people thought I was very creative because my students danced to the sounds they made with their voice and body.
 The truth was I couldn’t be bothered carrying around phonographs or tape recorders.
 I liked to travel light.

-In 1985 I came home from a hospital in London, unable to work for eight months, and discovered that in my absence, the university administration had mandated all faculty have computers.
+In 1985 I came home from a hospital in London, and after being unable to work for eight months, discovered that in my absence the university administration had mandated all faculty have computers in their office.
 I chose to buy the cheapest one available—one or two RAM—that cost four thousand dollars, of which the university paid two.
-Newly diagnosed with a rare form of leukemia, I barely made it through teaching.
+Newly diagnosed with leukemia, I barely made it through teaching.
 There was no way I could attend computer classes.
-In the beginning, I was so tired from the leukemia, just learning to turn the computer on and off left me exhausted.
-I learned by trial and error, mostly error.
-I soon realized I had to buy a computer for home use, which only complicated the situation.
+Just learning to turn the computer on and off left me exhausted.
+I eventually figured out the bare necessities by trial and error, mostly error.
+All too soon I realized I also had to buy a computer for home use, which only complicated the situation.
 What I did at home had to be copied to a floppy disc to be transferred to my university computer.
-Thank goodness for the IT Department who translated the hieroglyphics on my screen to where I wanted to be.
+Thank goodness for the IT Department who translated the hieroglyphics on my screen to readable words.
 Thank goodness for students who took pity on me and either came to my office or my home, half an hour drive from the university, to help me untangle messes of my making, who patiently taught me how to use the university supported software.
 Thank goodness for the students who took my floppy discs to the university and printed out the pages of my PhD thesis and kindly corrected printing mishaps.
-I showed my gratitude by making meals, cookies, and editing papers.
+I expressed my gratitude by making meals, cookies, and editing papers.
 Thank goodness for the IT Department who found and eliminated the virus I acquired while teaching in Hungary.
 Thank goodness for the students who helped me upgrade and learn to use the constantly changing software so I could keep up with university supported programs.
-I learned to use email and to cut and paste.
+Thanks to their endless patience I learned to use email and to cut and paste.
 This felt like a major triumph.

 Fast forward to the rise of social media.
 I tried.
 Using it gave me a headache.
-I decided I didn’t need to be on Facebook or any of the others.
-I would have cancelled but I didn’t know how.
-I hired various people to help publicize my work, which cost a lot of money and produce little or no results.
-I convinced myself, which wasn’t a problem, that I could live without it.
+I decided I didn’t need to be on Facebook or any other site.
+I would have cancelled Facebook but I didn’t know how.
+I hired various people to help publicize my work, which cost a lot of money and produced little or no results.
+I convinced myself, which wasn’t difficult, that I could live without social media.

 Now I have an author coach.
 She redesigned my website and produced a Zoom book launch.
-Our regular Zoom meetings cover a variety of issues and subjects leading to thoughtful conversation.
+Our regular weekly Zoom meetings cover a variety of issues and subjects leading to thoughtful, relaxed conversation.
 Until, that is, she suggested I do Facebook.
 Involuntarily I covered my face with my hands and put my head on my desk.
-My body clearly reflected my distress.
+She saw my body reflect my distress.
 It remains to be seen whether my brain—willing to try using Facebook—or my body—unwilling to even consider the idea, gets to decide.
+In the meantime, she hosts Facebook for me, then reports responses.
+I pay for her time and knowledge.
+It’s a deal!

 Walking in the mountains.